How to Improve Inventory Control: A Detailed Guide

 For example, without it, you would have to manually sync inventory data, which is time-consuming and leads to a lot of errors.

-For real-time inventory tracking, you need two tools: barcode scanners and RFID tags.
-These make it possible to scan inventory at the register or the warehouse, and since that data instantly.
+For real-time inventory tracking, you need two tools: barcode scanners and radio-frequency identification (RFID) tags.
+These make it possible to scan inventory at the register or the warehouse and sync that data instantly.

 2. Learn Your Reorder Point Formula